 A typed journal that documents your co-op experience by day and date.
 This should include but not be limited to; work performed, training received, human resource issues, and unique problem solving or other experiences.
 The typed pages should be 1-inch margins with each paragraph single spaced.
 Note: Log entries should be continuous, so there should not be a single page for each day.

 Include a copy of your letter (business letter format) to the Engineering Department Chair discussing the aspects of the co-op program and this specific co-op.
 Comment on what you learned, possible co-op or curriculum improvements, and whether to continue this particular co-op.

 Include a copy of the thank you letter (business letter format) that you sent to your immediate supervisor upon completing your co-op.
 Include copies of any other thank you letters you may have sent.

-Provide a tab for Appendix C. Complete the required Career Services’ Student Evaluation (Job Description) on line.
-Career Services will provide a copy to the Engineering Department for the co-op report.
+Provide a tab for Appendix C. Complete the required Career & Professional Services’ Student Evaluation (Job Description) on line.
+Career & Professional Services will provide a copy to the Engineering Department for the co-op report.

 Include a copy of your resume, updated to reflect this co-op experience.

 Required for co-op EN-3221 and EN-4221.
 Include, list, label, and briefly describe six to ten photographs with and without people that are representative of the co-op.

 Any additional Appendix is optional and should be labeled and described appropriately.

 See the printable PDF for an Example Title Sheet